 1. Use Your Existing Marketing Data

 Before you start looking at keywords, before you assign dollar signs to anything, you should review the marketing data that you already have.
+If you're not the best with numbers then you can hire someone like the understandingdata data science agency to do this for you.

 Where and how is your business currently marketing itself?
 Are you leaning heavily on social media marketing?
 Does your website enjoy a lot of organic traffic?
 What about your marketing efforts off-line?